softwaremill/elasticmq/README.md

     val server = new ElasticMQServer(new ElasticMQServerConfig(config))
     server.start()

-Custom rest server can be built using `SQSRestServerBuilder` provided in `elasticmq-rest-sqs` package:
+Alternatively, custom rest server can be built using `SQSRestServerBuilder` provided in `elasticmq-rest-sqs` package:

     val server = SQSRestServerBuilder.start()
     // ... use ...